Inspector Morse: Radio

 An adaptation by Melville Jones of Last Bus to Woodstock featured in BBC Radio 4's Saturday Night Theatre series in June 1985, with Andrew Burt as Morse and Christopher Douglas as Lewis.

 In the 1990s, an occasional BBC Radio 4 series (for The Saturday Play) was made starring the voices of John Shrapnel as Morse and Robert Glenister as Lewis.
 The series was written by Guy Meredith and directed by Ned Chaillet.
 Episodes included: The Wench is Dead (23 March 1992); Last Seen Wearing (28 May 1994); and The Silent World of Nicholas Quinn (10 February 1996).

-In 2018, Alma Cullen wrote an original drama entitled Morse: In The Shallows, with Neil Pearson as Morse and Lee Ingleby as Lewis.
+In 2017, Alma Cullen dramatised her 2010 Morse stage play House of Ghosts as a Radio 4 production starring Neil Pearson as Morse, and Lee Ingleby as Lewis.
+A year later, Cullen penned an original drama entitled Morse: In The Shallows, with Pearson and Ingleby reprising their roles.

 Theatre

 An Inspector Morse stage play appeared in 2010, written by Alma Cullen (writer of four Morse screenplays for ITV).
 The part of Morse was played by Colin Baker.
 The play, entitled Morse—House of Ghosts, saw DCI Morse looking to his past, when an old acquaintance becomes the lead suspect in a murder case that involves the on-stage death of a young actress.
 The play toured the UK from August to December 2010.
-It was broadcast by BBC Radio 4 on 25 March 2017 with Neil Pearson playing Morse and Lee Ingleby playing Lewis.
+Subsequent stagings include Weymouth, Dorset in 2015 with Nigel Fairs, and an upcoming touring production starring Tom Chambers.